COUSCOUS WITH CHICKEN

 PUMPKIN: Butternut and delica are perfect for their sweetness and texture.
 Alternatively, you can use sweet potatoes or extra carrots for a similar taste.

-CARROTS: Medium carrots are great for cooking and decorating.
-If you can’t find them, any carrot will do, as long as you cut it nicely.
+CARROTS: Medium carrots work great for both cooking and presentation.
+If you can’t find them, any carrot will do — just cut it attractively.

 ONION: White onions are sweet and suitable.
-If you don’t like raisins, you can omit them or substitute them with some chopped dates or prunes for a different sweet and sour touch.
+If you don’t like raisins, you can omit them or replace them with chopped dates or dried plums for a different sweet-and-sour touch.

-ALMONDS: Toasted almonds add crunchiness.
-If you have allergies, you can omit them or replace them with toasted pumpkin or sunflower seeds.
+ALMONDS: Toasted almonds add crunch.
+If allergic, omit them or replace with toasted pumpkin or sunflower seeds.

-SAFFRON powder (for the broth): The 0.15 g sachet is the classic one.
-If you have saffron threads, use an equivalent amount or infuse it in some warm broth before adding.
+SAFFRON: Powdered saffron for the broth: a typical packet is about 0.01 oz.
+If you have saffron threads, use an equivalent amount or infuse them in a little hot broth before adding.

 STORAGE

-Spiced Chicken Couscous keeps well in the refrigerator for 2-3 days in an airtight container.
-I recommend storing the fluffed couscous, chicken with vegetables, caramelized onion, and extra broth separately.
-When serving, heat the components (chicken, vegetables, and broth) and then assemble the dish to best preserve the flavors and textures.
+Spiced Chicken Couscous keeps well in the refrigerator for 2–3 days in an airtight container.
+I recommend storing the fluffed couscous, the chicken with vegetables, the caramelized onion, and the extra broth separately.
+When ready to serve, gently reheat the components (chicken, vegetables and broth) and assemble the dish to best preserve flavors and textures.

 Recipe Alternatives and Variations

-1 – “Asian Fusion” Chicken Couscous: Replace the spices with red curry paste (1 teaspoon), coconut milk (200 ml) instead of some of the water, and add bean sprouts (50 g) and chopped fresh coriander.
-The almonds can be switched to toasted cashews.
+1 – “Asian Fusion” Chicken Couscous: Replace the spices with red curry paste (1 tsp), use 3/4 cup coconut milk (200 ml) instead of part of the water, and add bean sprouts (50 g) and chopped fresh cilantro.
+Almonds can become toasted cashews.

 2 – “Mediterranean” Vegetarian Couscous: Remove the chicken.
-Double the amount of pumpkin and carrots, and add chickpeas (200 g, cooked), grilled eggplant (100 g) in cubes, and taggiasca olives (30 g).
-For a protein note, you can add smoked tofu (100 g) in cubes.
+Double the amount of pumpkin and carrots, and add chickpeas (200 g, cooked), grilled eggplant (100 g) in cubes and Taggiasca olives (30 g).
+For a protein boost, add smoked tofu (100 g) in cubes.

-3 – Lamb Couscous (Traditional): If you love more intense flavors, you can replace the chicken with lamb shoulder (600 g) cut into cubes, increasing the cooking time until the meat is very tender (about 1-1.5 hours).
-Keep the same spices for authentic flavor.
+3 – Lamb Couscous (Traditional): If you like stronger flavors, replace the chicken with lamb shoulder (600 g) cut into cubes, increasing cooking time until the meat is very tender (about 1–1.5 hours).
+Keep the same spices for an authentic taste.

 4 – Fish Couscous: Try a version with cod or grouper fillets (500 g) cooked in the spiced broth (they cook faster, about 10–15 minutes).
 Add peas and fresh parsley.